Intern Volunteer FAQ !

 After 10:30pm: You are ON CALL!

-For applicants who wish to stay for at least a few months in Hawaii we recommend saving enough to purchase a used vehicle.
+For applicants who wish to stay more than 4 months in Hawaii, we recommend saving enough to purchase a used vehicle.
 This will give a possibility to make a few dollars with our donation based airport pickup service.
+Craigslist or Facebook are great for used car purchases!

-Sometimes we will trust an intern to use our vehicle but this is very much on a case by case basis.
-Interns MUST have clean driving record and will be tested to use our vehicle.
+Sometimes we will allow a trusted intern to use our vehicle but this is very much on a case by case basis.
+Interns MUST have a clean driving record and will be tested to use our vehicle.

 Driving interns are eligible to receive donation payments for the following services:

-- Airport & Driving Pickups: If car is owned by Intern then they receive 90% of pickup fee from Hilo Airport.
-(33% for Interns who use the our vehicle.)
+- Airport & Driving Pickups: Interns who own their vehicle get first priority on airport pickups.
+If the car is owned by Intern then they receive 100% of pickup fee from Hilo Airport.
+(33% for Interns who use our vehicle.)

-- Recycling Redemption & Gas Allowance.
-If you use your vehicle for Hedonisia recycling runs then you receive an additional gas allowance of $40 per month plus the full redemption money of bottle deposits from recycling.
+- Recycling Trips & Gas Allowance.
+If you purchase a vehicle suitable for taking out the recycling and trash, you can receive an additional gas allowance of $50 per month plus the redemption money of bottle deposits from recycling.

 All Community Interns will be assigned lodgings based on availability, seniority, work ethic, friendliness and aptitude.